TeachingNLP/workshop-book/_sources/panels/core-concepts.md

     - Is it more useful to spend more time on different practical aspects such as hyperparameters of the model or evaluation and interpretation of the topics given by the model?
     - How much time should we spend on teaching LSTMs vs showing how to implement them for different tasks using tools such as `PyTorch` or `TensorFlow`?

-**We would like to address your questions in the panel.
+**We would like to address some of your questions during the panel discussion.
 Please write your questions on this topic in this [Google document](https://docs.google.com/document/d/1ZS8BhrAJHGa-RB5e8IHqSGsR6GAEpEXv552u9kZG1g0/edit?usp=sharing).**

 ## Panelists
 |               |                               |